mmmmmagina/relayer/json-rpc.md

 # RELAYER API (JSON-RPC & WEBSOCKET)
 `LOOPRING RELAYER` is a relay helping to communicate with eth network and apply curd operations for the loopring order.
-This document define the json-rpc & websocket api for communicating with replay backend.
+This document define the json-rpc & websocket api for communicating with relay backend.

 This document contains the following sections:
 - Endport